check-spelling/auth0-verified-email-address-change/Profile/service/README.md

 ## Deployment Environment

-The reference implementation provided is designed to be deployed within your own infrastructure - or at least within an infrastructure that is external to Auth0; for the latter, [Heroku](https://www.heroku.com) is often used as a Node.js hosting environment, as is Amazon Web Services - utilizing something like [AWS Lambda](https://aws.amazon.com/lambda/).
+The reference implementation provided is designed to be deployed within your own infrastructure - or at least within an infrastructure that is external to Auth0.
+For the latter, [Heroku](https://www.heroku.com) is often used as a Node.js hosting environment, as is Amazon Web Services - utilizing something like [AWS Lambda](https://aws.amazon.com/lambda/).

 ### Environment Variables